With All This Empty Commercial Space, Maybe it’s Time to Start Squatting

 With the money running out and the uncertainty of the eviction moratoriums, I’m sure many San Francisco renters are wondering where they will go when it all comes crashing down.
 Those with a good grasp of history will find inspiration from the past, and in San Francisco, that past is clear: squatting in vacant commercial real estate is the answer.

-According to recent reports, there are 8.7 Salesforce Towers’ worth of vacant office space in San Francisco.
+In 2021, there were 8.7 Salesforce Towers’ worth of vacant office space in San Francisco.
 That’s 12 million square feet, just sitting empty.
 That’s space that could be put to better use in a way that truly reflects the post-apocalyptic reality we inhabit today.
 That’s space that no bitcoin startup wants, that no wellness app is taking, that no fintech bros are playing topless cornhole in.

 There is a long and vibrant history of squatting commercial real estate in San Francisco.
 One of the great squats of San Francisco was the Vats.
 If you’re in tune with punk rock history, you’ve encountered the influence of the Vats, where bands including M.D.C., The Dils, D.O.A., The Dicks and D.R.I. performed or stayed.